 - Using a seed raising mat

 - Using a yoghurt maker or instant pot

 - Keeping it in your microwave or oven with the light turned on

 - Using a warm water bath or thermos

 The wild yeast contained in your sourdough starter are not as reliable as those found in a commercial yeast packet and thus they can need a more stable, warm environment to flourish.

 Given that what is happening in your sourdough starter jar is a prediction of what will happen to your sourdough loaf, you really want to keep those wild sourdough starter yeast as happy and warm as possible.

 Depending on the season you're baking in, the ambient temperature in your home may not be the ideal temperature for your sourdough starter to thrive.
 This article will show you the best way to keep your sourdough starter warm and doubling consistently.
 A healthy starter will give you better bread, every single time.

-You can find detailed information on making your own sourdough starter here, as well as all my fave discard sourdough recipes here.
+You can find detailed information on making your own sourdough starter here and how a sourdough starter works here, as well as all my fave discard sourdough recipes here.
 If you're looking for the best methods for baking sourdough bread in colder temperatures, you this guide to baking sourdough bread in hotter and colder temperatures will be useful.